christoaluckal/elevation-infer/README.md

   5. It then returns a dictionary with (X_coord,Y_coord,X_coord+1,Y_coord+1):\[ Longitude, Latitude, relative height in m\]

 ### TODO
 1. Fine-tune the green hsv mask
 2. Try using a tree-detector
+3. Make the performance a little better
-3. Learn how to use contour
+4. [x] Learn how to use contour

 ### CAUTION
 This code assumes that there is a relatively high overlap between the image and the DEM/DTM pair.
 Make sure that the coordinates match as there are cases where the size of the DEM/DTM is larger than the image so the clicked coordinates on the image **DO NOT** reflect the points on the DEM/DTM